Create a College Diet & Fitness Plan to Help You Feel Good and Avoid Weight Gain

 Whether you are just getting started or want to join a running club, check out these sites that can help you achieve your goals:

-- Running 101: A Beginner's Guide—This is a great place to start if you are new to running.
+- How to Start Running for Beginners—This is a great place to start if you are new to running.
 It covers your most basic questions about how to get started, what equipment to use, and what to expect.

 - The National Intercollegiate Running Club Association (NIRCA)—This site is for the more seasoned runner who wants information pertaining to collegiate running, cross country, and track clubs.
 NIRCA aims to bring together college runners in a friendly yet competitive manner, and its site is a great place to find out more about running events that are taking place across the country.